Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Time-Series Analysis

 \subsection{Strategy for choice of time intervals}

-When investigating periodic or quasi-periodic patterns in an astrophysical object's LC, researchers often analyze one LC data-segment, either the longest at hand or the most variable one.
+When searching for periodic or quasi-periodic patterns in a LC, it is common to analyze a single, long or highly variable segment.
 While this approach can seem rigorous, in the presence of strong variability and stochastic processes, the true global significance of any detected pattern is hard to quantify \citep{Vaughan:2016}.

 Red‑noise dominated LCs can easily produce few‑cycle modulations that appear locally significant, and the probability of detecting such false positives increases when a large ensemble of such sources is available (Appendix \ref{app:checks}).
 Unless there are well-motivated priors favoring specific sources or time scales, such approach can lead meaningful findings only when coupled with a rigorous way to account for the look-elsewhere effect \citep{Penil:2020,Penil:2024,Adhikari:2024,Penil_mwl_variability:2024,Penil_trends:2025,Rico:2025,Penil_distortions:2025,Penil_kink:2025,Adhikari_optical:2025,Penil:2025}.

 In this study, we adopt a more balanced strategy, applying the time-series analyses to several distinct, non-overlapping LC-data segments which qualitatively display well-defined time-variable structures.
 Our strategy is not only more robust and conservative but also offers other advantages.
 On the one hand, we can test possible variations of the time patterns over time; on the other hand, observing the same one consistently across multiple segments corroborates its authenticity.